 Slack was a seismic shift in communication – a way for teams to break away from the mess of email into something better, easier, and faster.
-Slack made it easy to separate conversations into Channels to make it easy to catch up on topics you care about and ignore ones you don’t (until you are specifically called in).
+Slack made it easy to separate conversations into “Channels”, which make it easy to catch up on topics you care about and ignore ones you don’t.
 For those who grew up with Slack, or similar apps like Discord, these benefits might seem like obvious or unimpressive today.
-But at the time, making chatting with your co-workers easy was a revelation.
+But at the time, making chatting with your co-workers easier was a revelation.
 Competitors at the time (like Skype for business) were hated by most users as they were ugly, unreliable, and user-hostile.
 Email was (and still is) clunky with large groups and long, complete threads of conversation.
 Slack removed a lot of this communication pain.

 But shortly after Slack achieved dominance and people got used to the new model of communication, the flaws became more visible.
-Slack was – and still is – proprietary and cloud-based, meaning you can’t run your own copy of Slack – you need to pay Slack to use it, or use their Free plan (which can change at any time).
+Slack is proprietary and cloud-based, meaning you can’t run your own copy of Slack – you need to pay Slack to use it, or use their Free plan (which can change at any time).
 Slack is also only available as a cloud product, meaning you need to trust Slack to handle your data appropriately.
 Slack also had a number of usability issues, and ignited debate on how it affected work/life balance of employees.
-The flaws couldn’t top it’s rise, however – the core product was still too compelling to ignore, especially as COVID-19 drove more business fully remote.
+The flaws couldn’t stop its rise, however – the core product was still too compelling to ignore, especially as COVID-19 drove more business fully remote.

 What are we looking for, anyway?